Your Yoga Routine - Aura Wellness Center Teacher Training

 Vinyasa flow offers continuous movement with synchronized breathing for those seeking a more dynamic and physically challenging practice.
 This style can help increase cardiovascular fitness while improving strength and balance.

 If relaxation and stress relief are what you’re after, Yin yoga might be the perfect choice.
-It involves holding poses for longer periods, allowing deep stretching, and releasing tension from the connective tissues.
+It involves holding poses for extended periods, allowing deep stretching, and releasing tension from the connective tissues.

 Regardless of your style, incorporating different routines into your practice can keep things interesting while targeting various aspects of your overall health and well-being.
-It’s best to explore different styles until you find one that resonates with you.
+It’s best to explore different styles until you find one that resonates.

 How do you get started with your yoga routine?